felix-u/shgen/README.md

 1. One very handy use of `shgen` is to "hack in" support for your Xresources file in any configuration file, including on Wayland.
 Put this script somewhere in your `$PATH`.
-In this scenario the script is named `query`, and `$XRESOURCES` is where you keep your Xresources file.
+In this scenario the script is named `query`, and `$XRESOURCES` is the path to your Xresources file.
 ```sh
 grep "$1:" "$XRESOURCES" | awk '{print $2}'
 ```